vivekcoh/scripts/python/protectRemoteAdapter/README.md

 * -j, --jobname: name of the job to create or update
 * -p, --policyname: (optional) name of policy (required when creating new job)
-* -vn, --viewname: (optional) name of view to protect
+* -vn, --viewname: (optional) name of view to protect (required when creating new job)
 * -tz, --timezone: (optional) default is 'US/Eastern'
 * -st, --starttime: (optional) default is '21:00'
 * -is, --incrementalsla: (optional) default is 60 (minutes)